-Signs You’re Ready To Get Married: You Understand Each Other's "Love Languages"
+You Understand Each Other's "Love Languages"

 There are five major love languages — acts of service, giving and receiving gifts, quality time, physical touch, and words of affirmation — and it's so important for couples to learn their partner's, as well as their own.
 Clyman explains that love languages are "the manner in which [people] primarily receive love and affection," so knowing them can take your relationship to the next level and even prevent arguments.

-Signs You’re Ready To Get Married: You Accept Conflict & Do It Constructively
+You Accept Conflict & Do It Constructively

 Konkin says that the first step of fair fighting is to take a step back and reflect on yourself.
 "How do you react to conflict?
 Confrontation?
 Disappointment?" she asks.
 "Are you an avoider or do you attack?"
 Another thing to note: "If your dating life is filled with stress and drama, it will not get better after you get married.
 The consequences and jeopardy only increase."

 These are important realizations to make before tying the knot, since conflict is necessary in a relationship.
 And, when done right, it can even be constructive.
 "The goal of conflict is mutual understanding," Clyman explains.
 "When you dialogue about a problem, you both feel heard and understood."
 To that, there are things you should never say to your partner if you want to hash things out in a healthy way.
 "Avoid criticism, contempt, and defensiveness, which are patterns of communication that predict divorce," he points out.

 You've Discussed The Big 3 — Money, Religion, & Sex